maroaraujo/w9_frontend-project-intercoders-/README.md

 | POST | /course | Create a new course category | {course}	| {success: boolean,   payload: string} |
 | POST | /users/login | Login for users | {username, pqssword}	| {success: boolean, payload: [{id, username, course}]} |
 | POST | /users/register | Registering a new student | {username, password}	| {success: boolean, payload: [{id, username, course}]} |

+## Tech Stack

+**Client:** React, HTML, CSS, Javascript

+**Server:** Node.js, Express, Axios, CORS, Heroku, Postman API

+## How Technologies and libraries were used in this repository:

+ - **React.js**: The main library we used for the front end application
+ - **Node.js**: We used the Node.JS runtime environment for the backend
+ - **Express**: We used Express framwework to build the Node web application
+ - **Axios**: This library helped us to establish the communication between the frontend and backend
+ - **CORS**: We used it to permit loading resources when the origin of the request was different than the destination.
+ - **Heroku**: Heroku is hosting our PostgreSQL database and the API of our application.
+ - **Postman API**: This tool was very useful to test the API's routes and the database
+ - **Git and GitHub**: Git version control and GitHub branches were used to be able to separate the tasks and could work as a team on the same codebase.

 Available Documentation for Setting Up